 The expected cash in-flows that are likely to accrue to the Company over the foreseeable future from its electricity transmission operations are highly predictable, and will not fall below a certain level as explained above under "Regulated revenue and incentives".
 In addition, NGET, as a condition of its regulatory ring-fence is required to use its reasonable endeavours to maintain an investment grade credit rating and, therefore, the likelihood of payment default by NGET considered to be very low.
-As at 31 March 2017 there were no sums outstanding from NGET and from 31 March to the date of this report all amounts due from NGET had been received on time.
+As at 31 March 2018 there were no sums outstanding from NGET and from 31 March to the date of this report all amounts due from NGET had been received on time.

 The Company enjoys certain protections afforded under the Licence granted to the Company.
-In particular, provided that the Company can demonstrate that it has applied good industry practice in the management of the Company and its assets, then in the event that an unforeseeable incident results in the Company suffering a loss in excess of £1,000k (in so far as it relates to its activities under the Licence) it can apply to the Authority for an income adjusting event and seek to recover the lost amount.
+In particular, provided that the Company can demonstrate that it has applied good industry practice in the management of the Company and its assets, then in the event that an unforeseeable incident results in the Company (in so far as it relates to its activities under the Licence) it can apply to the Authority and seek to recover the lost amount.